FirelyTeam/firely-docs/vonk/features/errata.rst

 	The FhirPath library did not support polymorphism yet, so all the search parameters defined with an expression of Resource.<xyz> -- for example
 	Resource.meta.lastUpdated -- did not work correctly.
 We have changed the expression to have just the <xyz> part -- for example meta.lastUpdated.

+StructureDefinition.ext-context (R4 only)
+	The FhirPath expression ended on a BackboneElement that cannot be indexed.
+Changed to the expression ``StructureDefinition.context.where(type='element').expression``.

 .. |br| raw:: html